oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

 ### Prerequisites
 - A free tier or paid tenancy account in OCI
+- If user is using <b>LiveLabs Sandbox  button </b>, then skip <b>Task-1</b> and proceed directly from <b>Task-2</b>(Understand Data Requirements)
-- If user is using their own tenancy then tenancy must be whitelisted to use OCI Forecasting Service.
+- However, if user is using their own tenancy then tenancy must be whitelisted to use OCI Forecasting Service.
 Whitelisting request for your tenancy can be done by providing your details here: [Oracle Beta Programs](https://pdpm.oracle.com/pls/apex/f?p=108:501:108121904414715::::P501_SELF_NOMINATION:Self-Nomination " ").
-- However, if user is using <b>LiveLabs Sandbox</b>, then user doesn't need to request for whitelisting and can skip <b>Task-1</b> as well.
 - Tenancy must be subscribed to US West (Phoenix)
 - Completed ***Introduction and Getting Started*** sections